rperrella51/ibmqx-backend-information/README.md

 ## Organization

-The qiskit-qx-info repo contains information useful to IBM Q experience users
+The *ibmqx-backend-information* repo contains information useful to IBM Q experience users

 ### Backends
 The *backends* directory contains information about the IBM Q experience backends.
 Initially there are documents for available hardware backends.
 Soon, we will update this to include specifications on various simulation backends.
 We anticipate the simulation backends to be community-driven as well and welcome the inclusion of new ones that can plug into our interface.